GuillaumeLaf/ETRI2MA_Thesis/GeneralWritingTips.md

 "Most existing work on ... does not give ...

 "Some heuristic insight into the behavior of the wavelet spectrum and periodogram may be obtained by considering the case where the series consists of a pure sinusoidal signal at a particular frequency" (Nason and Silverman 1995).
+(Exemplify the model by a theoretical case).